ButterscotchV/butterscotchv.github.io/web-safety/safety.md

 ### 1Password

 1Password requires a subscription to use but it's worth what you pay for it.
+They appear to have fairly good security that is maintained over time.

 <https://1password.com/>